raresito/SmartBed-RESTApi-example/README.md

 * Detection of the bed sheet
 * Retrieval of envrionment temperature

+### Credits
+This tutorial is based on the official Flask tutorial: https://flask.palletsprojects.com/en/2.0.x/tutorial/

 ### OpenAPI specification

 You can check out tools that automate the generation of the specification like: